contovigario/contovigario/README.md

 - 👋 Hi, I’m @contovigario
 - full stack serious business : https://www.linkedin.com/in/sara-g-vigario/
-- For anything music or website development: noiva@protonmail.com
+- For anything music or artist website development: noiva@protonmail.com

 <!---
 contovigario/contovigario is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.